Nino-cunei/uruk/docs/transcription.md

 perspective, a *quad* is not yet the basic level.

 We get quads from lines by splitting the line material (the part after the number) on white space.
 There is one complication: numerals.
-A numeral in transcription is
+An example of a numeral in transcription is

     2(N19)